Recreation

 boating, fishing, picnicking

-Thanks to a 1000 foot drop from its headwaters to the sea, the Androscoggin has an average descent of 8 feet per mile.
-It is a swift flowing, large-volume river which provides an excellent source of power.
-That geographical fact led the area to become a hotbed of industry during the industrial revolution.
-While the Androscoggin provided power for a multitude of mills and factories, it also bore the brunt of industrialization.
-Like many other communities in America , industry has waned.
-Though that has created stress on the local economy, it also has opened up many recreational possibilities.
-Once named one of the ten most polluted rivers in the country, the Androscoggin River has made an incredible comeback.
+Due to its 1000-foot drop from headwaters to the sea, the Androscoggin boasts an average descent of 8 feet per mile, making it a swift-flowing, high-volume river and an excellent power source.
+This geographical feature spurred the region into becoming an industrial hub during the Industrial Revolution.
+While the Androscoggin powered numerous mills and factories, it also bore the environmental impacts of industrialization, much like many other communities across America.
+As industry declined, it strained the local economy and opened up new recreational opportunities.
+Once labeled one of the ten most polluted rivers in the nation, the Androscoggin River has made an incredible recovery.

 Canoeing the Androscoggin

-This is a little-paddled section of the river, moving through corn and potato fields, hardwood-lined banks and back.
-There is one portage around Riley Dam.
-After the Pine Island River access, there is no public access to the river upstream of the Livermore Falls Dam.
-Paddlers wishing to continue downstream must transport their boats downstream of the Livermore Falls Dam.
+Dixfield River Access—Pine Island/Snoopy River Access: This section of the river is less frequented by paddlers.
+It offers a serene journey through corn and potato fields flanked by hardwood-lined banks.
+One portage is required around Riley Dam.
+Note that there are no public access points upstream of the Livermore Falls Dam after the Pine Island River access point.
+Paddlers wishing to continue downstream must transport their boats past the Livermore Falls Dam.

-On Route 4, follow signs for Verso Mill, crossing river on POW Remembrance Bridge ( Riley Rd. ) Turn right to go upstream, and access is on the right.
-Pine Island is a picnic area/boat access, more easily used for downstream access.
-There is no public access downriver from Pine Island .
+Mill/Pine Island River Access/Portage: Found on Route 4, follow signs for the Mill and cross the river on the POW Remembrance Bridge (Riley Rd.).
+Turn right for upstream access; the access point will be on the right.
+Pine Island serves as a picnic area and boat access, which is more suitable for downstream access.
+Note that there is no public access downstream from Pine Island.

 Fishing

-The Androscoggin River in this area boasts some of the best smallmouth bass fishing in the northeast.
-Brown trout are also taken, as well as brook and rainbow trout.
+The Androscoggin River in this area is renowned for offering some of the finest smallmouth bass fishing in the northeastern United States.
+Additionally, anglers can find opportunities to catch brown trout, brook trout, and rainbow trout in these waters.

 Bartlett Pond, Livermore (fishing)